FAIRSpace-AdMaLL/ndt_localizer/README.md

 ![](cfgs/relocalisation.png)

-The final localization msg will send to `/odometry/filtered/global` by a multi-sensor state estimation of wheelled odometry, IMU and lidar localisation.
+The final localization msg will send to `/odometry/filtered/global` by a multi-sensor state estimation using wheeled odometry, IMU and lidar localisation.

 The localizer also publish a tf of `base_link` to `map`: